FluffyMaguro/SC2_Coop_Overlay/README.md

 ![Screenshot](./Screenshots/Display.jpg)

+5. Use hotkeys or buttons in the app to control the overlay.
+It will show automatically after each game as well.
-5. Some anti-virus programs are very sensitive to packaged python apps.
+6. Some anti-virus programs are very sensitive to packaged python apps.
 If you have issues, add an exception to your anti-virus for the directory the app is in.

 # The app